localstack/docs/content/en/user-guide/chaos-engineering/chaos-api/index.md

 ## Comparison with Fault Injection Service

-AWS [Fault Injection Service (FIS)]({{< ref "fis" >}}) also allows controlled chaos engineering experiments on infrastructure.While similar in purpose, there are notable differences between FIS and LocalStack's Chaos API.
+AWS [Fault Injection Service (FIS)]({{< ref "fis" >}}) also allows controlled chaos engineering experiments on infrastructure.
+While similar in purpose, there are notable differences between FIS and LocalStack Chaos API.

 This table highlights those differences, offering a detailed comparison of how each service approaches chaos engineering, their capabilities, and their integration options.